ranbureand/sitefolio/_projects/medlay-the-last-dispatch.markdown

     %}
 </div>

-The proof of concept prototype is structured using Flash, HTML, JavaScript, and CSS.
+The proof-of-concept prototype is structured using Flash, HTML, JavaScript, and CSS.

 <div class="figures">
     {% include image.html